m-trigo/dtc/README.md

 ####Offense and Defense Scores

-When engaged in combat, every action a character can take is represented with a pair of these values.
+When engaged in combat, every action a character can take is represented as a pair of these values.
-The pair is collectively referred as “Score values”.
-Both values are whole numbers that range from 0 to 5.
+The pair is collectively referred as “Score values”, where both values are whole numbers that range from 0 to 5.

 ####To Hit Score